letsencrypt/cp-cps/CP.md

 No stipulation.

-## 3.2 Initial Identity Validation
+## 3.2 Initial identity validation

-### 3.2.1 Method to Prove Possession of Private Key
+### 3.2.1 Method to prove possession of private key

 No stipulation.